prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/placement-and-dimension/wire-addons/index.md

 menu:
   vec-guidelines:
     # Toplevel element.
 For sub sections the identifier of the subsection
-    parent: Topology
+    parent: placement-and-dimension
     weight: 18002

 # Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
 weight: 18002
 ---
 {{% callout note %}}
-Before reading this section, it is recommended to read [this implementation guideline]({{< ref "../../topology/segment-connection-points" >}}) regarding segment connection points.
+Before reading this section, it is recommended to read [this implementation guideline]({{< ref "../../placement-and-dimension/segment-connection-points" >}}) regarding segment connection points.
 {{% /callout %}}

 ### Cavities